 Furthermore: After sterilizing jars for canning, you’ll want to fill them as quickly as possible, to make sure that total cleanliness is guaranteed.

 This article was translated from German to English by Christie Sacco.
-You can view the original here: Gläser sterilisieren: Die besten Methoden mit Schritt-für-Schritt-Anleitung** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Gläser sterilisieren: Die besten Methoden mit Schritt-für-Schritt-Anleitung** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?